konsumer/plymouth-theme/README.md

 ## installation

-You can install it on  a raspberry pi runnign raspbian, like this:
+You can install it on  a raspberry pi running raspbian, like this:

 ```sh
 sudo apt install -y plymouth plymouth-label plymouth-themes